-The procedures used and methods of communications adopted by MPM, could enable a possible situation such as that claimed by the Complainant.
-The serious allegations about the false signatures on dealing instructions could have been easily avoided and/or at least addressed in a timely manner with simple measures and safeguards adopted by the trustee and scheme administrator.
+The procedures used and methods of communications adopted by MPM, indeed enabled a possible situation such as that claimed by various complainants.
+The serious allegations about the false signatures on dealing instructions, could have been easily avoided and/or at least addressed in a timely manner with simple measures and safeguards adopted by the trustee and scheme administrator.